-Our restated certificate of incorporation and our amended and restated bylaws provide that the authorized number of directors may be changed only by resolution of our board of directors.
-Our restated certificate of incorporation and amended and restated bylaws also provide that our directors may be removed only for cause by the affirmative vote of the holders of at least 75% of the votes that all our stockholders would be entitled to cast in an annual election of directors, and that any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.
+Our restated certificate of incorporation and our second amended and restated bylaws provide that the authorized number of directors may be changed only by resolution of our board of directors.
+Our restated certificate of incorporation and second amended and restated bylaws also provide that our directors may be removed only for cause by the affirmative vote of the holders of at least 75% of the votes that all our stockholders would be entitled to cast in an annual election of directors, and that any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.

-Our board of directors has nominated John Evans and Krishna Yeshwant for election as Class I directors at the Annual Meeting.
+Our board of directors, following the recommendation of our nominating and corporate governance committee, has nominated Alexander Cumbo, Michael MacLean and Sheila Mikhail, J.D., for election as Class II directors at the Annual Meeting.
 Each of the nominees is presently a director, and each has indicated a willingness to continue to serve as director, if elected.
 If a nominee becomes unable or unwilling to serve, however, the proxies may be voted for substitute nominees selected by our board of directors.
+Mr. MacLean and Ms. Mikhail are standing for re-election by the stockholders at this Annual Meeting.
+Mr. Cumbo was elected to our board of directors in June 2022 by our board of directors, upon the recommendation of the nominating and corporate governance committee, and he is standing for election by our stockholders for the first time at this Annual Meeting.